smartrent/tortoise311/docs/introduction.md

 While the goal of the project is to hide the details of the MQTT protocol from the user, another goal is not to restrict the user in any way.
-This means Tortoise will attempt to map Elixir semantics to MQTT semantics, which should be possible because both systems deal with message passing:
+This means Tortoise311 will attempt to map Elixir semantics to MQTT semantics, which should be possible because both systems deal with message passing: